 When to Update or Adjust Your Financial Plan

 Some life events may indicate that you need to redo your financial plan.
-These are fluctuations in income, marriage or divorce, buying a home, having children, starting a business, or receiving an inheritance.
-Changes in career, including promotions or terminations, may also have a serious effect on the cash flow and long-term priorities.
+This is a change in your family’s income, in your marital status, whether you’ve purchased a home, had children, started a business or received an inheritance.
+Factors such as promotions, discharge, etc, of the career can also significantly impact the cash flow and future priorities.

 Common Financial Planning Mistakes to Avoid

-What’s the most common reason financial plans fail?
+So what’s the reason financial plans don’t succeed?

 April 09, 2026